ans-group/docs.ukfast.co.uk/source/fastdrive/deletingfilesandfolders.md

 ![Image104](files/Image104.png)

-As you can see above, within this folder is a file called ‘Doc1Test’.
+As you can see above, in this folder is a file called ‘Doc1Test’.
 To delete this document, I can left-click the file and press the ‘Delete’ key on my keyboard.

 Alternatively, I can right click the file and navigate to the delete button.